 Ultrasound is a useful imaging modality in measuring the spleen and spares the patient radiation from CT imaging.
-Normal spleen size measured via ultrasound is less than 13 cm superior to the inferior axis, 6 cm to 7 cm in medial to lateral axis and 5 cm to 6 cm in anterior to the posterior plane.
+Normal spleen size measured via ultrasound is less than 13 cm superior to the inferior axis, 6 cm to 7 cm in the medial to lateral axis, and 5 cm to 6 cm in the anterior to posterior plane.

-MRI, PET scans, liver-spleen colloid scanning, and splenectomy and splenic biopsy may be indicated in certain cases.
+MRI, PET scans, liver-spleen colloid scanning, splenectomy, and splenic biopsy may be indicated in certain cases.

 Splenic sequestration is seen in sickle cell anemia is often managed with blood transfusions/exchange transfusions.
 Sometimes splenectomy is required for ITP.
 Low dose radiation therapy can also shrink the spleen size in patients with primary myelofibrosis.

 Patients who undergo splenectomy are at increased risk of infections secondary to encapsulated organisms such as Haemophilus Influenzae, Streptococcus pneumoniae, and Neisseria meningitidis.
 Vaccinations against these organisms are highly recommended in patients who have undergone splenectomy.
 Careful attention must be paid to post-splenectomy patients presenting with febrile illnesses as they may require more aggressive, empiric antibiotic therapy.